 Draft Date & Time – Specify if it is an online or in-person draft (include location), what the draft format is and how draft position will be determined.

-Sign Up Date – Make sure to specify a date that players need to be registered in the system.
+Sign Up Date – Specify a date that players need to be registered in the system by.
 This should be about a week before the draft to give you time to find a replacement if needed.
 Remember, you want to have an even number of teams.

 Entry Fee Info – Specify the fee amount and what it’s for.

 Other Important Dates – Specify any other deadlines for things like entry fee payment and scoring change requests in the invite.

 Copy of League Rules (optional) – It’s helpful to highlight any non-standard rules in the invite but not necessary as long as you communicate them prior to the draft.

 Handle Any Draft Date or Scoring Rule Change Requests

 Once scheduled, be firm with the draft date and only change it if there is an overwhelming need to do so.